-- An eligible provider that has not been previously funded under Title II WIOA must provide performance data to demonstrate its past effectiveness in serving basic skills-deficient eligible individuals, including evidence of its success in a chieving outcomes listed above. - 11.
-Educational Functioning Levels (EFL): A set of skills and competencies that students demonstrate in the National Reporting System (NRS) skill a reas.
-Levels included are Adult Basic Education (ABE), Adult Secondary Education (ASE), and English as a Second Language (ESL) literacy levels. - 12.
-Eligible Individual: A learner: - who has attained 16 years of age, is not enrolled or required to be enrolled in secondary school under state law; and - who is basic skills deficient, does not have a secondary school diploma or its recognized equivalent, and has not achieved an equivalent level of education; or is an English language learner. - 13.
-Eligible provider: An organization that has demonstrated effectiveness (see a bove) in providing a dult education and literacy activities is eligible to apply for a grant or contract.
-These organizations may include, but are not limited to: - a. local educational agency; - b. community-based organization or faith-based organization; - c. volunteer literacy organization; - d. institution of higher education; - e. public or private nonprofit agency; - f. library; - g. public housing authority; - h. nonprofit institution that is not described in (a) through (g) and has the ability to provide adult education and literacy activities to eligible individuals; - i. consortium or coalition of the agencies, organizations, institutions, libraries, or authorities described in (a) through (h); and - j. partnership between an employer and an entity described in (a) through (i). - 14.
-English Language Acquisition: The process by which English learners and immigrant students attain English proficiency and a chieve a cademic success. - 15.
+- An eligible provider that has not been previously funded under Title II WIOA must provide performance data to demonstrate its past effectiveness in serving basic skills-deficient eligible individuals, including evidence of its success in achieving outcomes listed above. - 11.
+Digital Literacy: The ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills. - 12.
+Educational Functioning Levels (EFL): A set of skills and competencies that students demonstrate in the National Reporting System (NRS) skill areas.
+Levels included are Adult Basic Education (ABE), Adult Secondary Education (ASE), and English as a Second Language (ESL) literacy levels. - 13.
+Eligible Individual: A learner: - who has attained 16 years of age, is not enrolled or required to be enrolled in secondary school under state law; and - who is basic skills deficient, does not have a secondary school diploma or its recognized equivalent, and has not achieved an equivalent level of education; or is an English language learner. - 14.
+Eligible provider: An organization that has demonstrated effectiveness (see above) in providing adult education and literacy activities is eligible to apply for a grant or contract.
+These organizations may include, but are not limited to: - a. local educational agency; - b. community-based organization or faith-based organization; - c. volunteer literacy organization; - d. institution of higher education; - e. public or private nonprofit agency; - f. library; - g. public housing authority; - h. nonprofit institution that is not described in (a) through (g) and has the ability to provide adult education and literacy activities to eligible individuals; - i. consortium or coalition of the agencies, organizations, institutions, libraries, or authorities described in (a) through (h); and - partnership between an employer and an entity described in (a) through (i). - 15.
+English Language Acquisition: The process by which English learners and immigrant students attain English proficiency and achieve academic success. - 16.
 English as a Second Language (ESL): Instruction specially designed for adult whose primary language is not English.
-ESL instruction is captured on the NRS tables as an EFL proficiency level. - 16.
-English Language Learner (ELL): An eligible individual who has limited ability in reading, writing, speaking, or comprehending the English language, and - whose native language is a language other than English; or - who lives in a family or community environment where a language other than English is the dominant language. - 17.
-Family Literacy Activities: Activities of sufficient intensity and quality to make sustainable improvements in the economic prospects for a family and that better enable parents or family members to support their children's learning needs, and that integrate all of the following activities: - parent or family a dult education and literacy activities that lead to readiness for postsecondary education or training, career advancement, and economic self-sufficiency; - interactive literacy activities between parents or family members and their children; - training for parents or family members regarding how to be the primary teacher for their children and full partners in the education of their children; and - an age-appropriate education to prepare children for success in school and life experiences. - 18.
-Financial Aid Assistance: Assistance in establishing eligibility for financial aid programs not provided under WIOA. - 19.
-Integrated Education and Training (IET): A service a pproach that provides a dult education and literacy activities concurrently and contextually with workforce preparation activities and workforce training for a specific occupation or occupational cluster for the purpose of educational and career advancement.
+ESL instruction is captured on the NRS tables as an EFL proficiency level. - 17.
+English Language Learner (ELL): An eligible individual who has limited ability in reading, writing, speaking, or comprehending the English language, and - whose native language is a language other than English; or - who lives in a family or community environment where a language other than English is the dominant language. - 18.
+Family Literacy Activities: Activities of sufficient intensity and quality to make sustainable improvements in the economic prospects for a family and that better enable parents or family members to support their children's learning needs, and that integrate all of the following activities: - parent or family adult education and literacy activities that lead to readiness for postsecondary education or training, career advancement, and economic self-sufficiency; - interactive literacy activities between parents or family members and their children; - training for parents or family members regarding how to be the primary teacher for their children and full partners in the education of their children; and - an age-appropriate education to prepare children for success in school and life experiences. - 19.
+Financial Aid Assistance: Assistance in establishing eligibility for financial aid programs not provided under WIOA. - 20.
+Integrated Education and Training (IET): A service approach that provides adult education and literacy activities concurrently and contextually with workforce preparation activities and workforce training for a specific occupation or occupational cluster for the purpose of educational and career advancement.
 As a part of a career pathway, the design of an IET program should support the local workforce development board plans.